paulfcollins/public-azure/Azure-Lighthouse/scripts/policy-deployment/README.md

 This folder contains the scripts to deploy Azure Policy into a 'Customer' Tenant.

+[ **Note:** Before running these scripts make sure that you have running them under the context of the MSPTenant.
+Use `Connect-AzAccount` to switch if required ]

 The scripts query [Azure Resource Graph](https://azure.microsoft.com/en-us/features/resource-graph/) to identify resources that will be targets for Azure Policy.